In January 2019, the What Now? blog moved to a self-hosted site and became

 The opinons expressed on this blog and in the comments do not necessarily reflect the opinion of the blog owner.
 Tahlia Newland accepts no liability for the opinions expressed in the comments or articles.

 Tahlia Newland is an editor, author, publisher and artist.
 She studied and practised Tibetan Buddhism with Sogyal Rinpoche and Rigpa from January 1997 until July 2017.
 During that time, she spent 12 years in partial home retreat accumulating Vajrayana preliminaries (Ngondro) and two of the three roots practices, and seventeen years as an instructor.
 She was also instrumental in setting up and running the Rigpa Australia Distance Education centre.
 After the revelations of Sogyal’s abuse shared in the letter written by 8 students in July 2017, she set up the What Now? blog (the previous name of this blog) and Facebook group to support survivors of Sogyal’s abuse and those who saw his behaviour as unethical and unacceptable.
 Since that time, she has heard many stories of abuse in Tibetan Buddhism.
-You can read her story in her book Fallout: Recovering from Abuse in Tibetan Buddhism.
+You can read her story and the story of those in the What Now group in her book Fallout: Recovering from Abuse in Tibetan Buddhism.

 Tahlia is now training as a counsellor and is willing to talk to anyone abused in a Buddhist context who feels the need for support from someone with an understanding of Tibetan Buddhism.
 Please contact her via the contact page .